This is a work of fiction.

 “I watched my comrades’ fall one after another.”

 We did not even have time to assess the situation.
 As I gave the order to fall back, I picked up the bodies of my stunned comrades.
 I threw them farther away hoping that they will be able to run away once they get their strength back.
 But Gader’el was too fast.
 When I threw one ahead, it caught him mid-air and then instantly crushed his body, squeezing out the red liquid that rained down on the previously white ground.
 It then proceeded to hammer its giant fists on those who were running away.
 I watched as Gader’el flattened them one by one.
 I stood there frozen by fear and confusion, or perhaps I had given into despair.
-As I blankly stare at the massacre, golden flames burst in front of me.
+As I blankly stared at the massacre, golden flames burst in front of me.

 I held her, preventing her from falling on her knees.
 Her breathing was thin.
 Her eyes were droopy.
 She was losing blood every second.
 We have to get away while the demon was busy getting rid of the fire.